What is an abdominal X-ray?

 You may want to ask your healthcare provider about the amount of radiation used during

 the procedure.
 Also ask about the risks related to your particular situation.
+It's

-provider.
-Being exposed to radiation during pregnancy may lead to birth defects.
+exposed to radiation during pregnancy may lead to birth defects.

-any concerns with your healthcare provider prior to the procedure.
+with your healthcare provider prior to the procedure.

 Recent barium X-rays of the abdomen or belly may affect the accuracy of an abdominal

 How do I get ready for an abdominal X-ray?